eldursi/weather-app/README.md

 ## Feedback

-If you have any feedback, please reach out to us at hiba.eldursi.dev@gmail.com
+If you have any feedback, please reach out to me at hiba.eldursi.dev@gmail.com